dwatteau/scummtr/releases/README.md

 On other environments, you are currently expected to build ScummTR from source.
 For speed reasons, GCC is currently recommended over Clang or MSVC (issue #4).

-Older compiler versions should be pretty well supported, if necessary.
+Older compiler versions should be pretty well supported if necessary, since ScummTR was written in C++98.
 For example, g++ 3.3 (OpenBSD) and g++ 2.95.3 (BeOS) have been tested.

-Big-endian systems still have some issues at the moment (issue #3).

 ## Building